 The Scott Law Firm wishes everybody a safe and happy Halloween.

-If you or a loved one has been injured by a dangerous, distracted, or negligent driver on Halloween or on any other day of the year in or around the Conroe area, contact the office at (936) 243-4299 for a free consultation.
+If you or a loved one has been injured by a dangerous, distracted, or negligent driver on Halloween or on any other day of the year in or around the Conroe area, call our office at (936) 243-4299 or reach out to us online for a free consultation.